AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/adaptive-interactive-toasts.md

 ## Image size restrictions

-The images you use in your toast notification can be sourced from...
+The images you use in your notification can be sourced from...

  - http://
  - ms-appx:///